Home-Sheep-Home/HSH-Plus/README.md

 ## Current Features
 * Adds milliseconds to the level complete screen timer
 * Lets you drag the sheep anywhere on a level
+* Make the sheep status display always on by pressing P (Press P again to disable it always being on)

 ## Installation
 ### Download Assembly-CSharp file